Yespo-CDP/yespo-shopify/README.md

 #### Logging & Status Tracking

-- `totalCount` – total number of customers from Shopify
+- `totalCount` – total number of customers from Shopify.
-- `skippedCount` – customers that were already up-to-date (not displayed in the UI)
+- `skippedCount` – customers that were already up-to-date (not displayed in the UI).
-- `syncedCount` – customers sent to Yespo
+- `syncedCount` – customers sent to Yespo.
-- `failedCount` – customers rejected by Yespo
+- `failedCount` – customers rejected by Yespo.

 Final synchronization status:
-- `COMPLETE` → all customers processed successfully
+- `COMPLETE` → all customers processed successfully.
-- `ERROR` → if a network failure or any unknown error occurs during the synchronization process
+- `ERROR` → if a network failure or any unknown error occurs during the synchronization process.

 ---